rudojaksa/dvorak-hhkb/README.md

 `/etc/default/keyboard`, thus the real user-only configuration (homedir based) is not possible.

+ 1. edit the `config` file to select HHKB model and the keypad presence
+ 2. run `make` to create `build/xkb` files and a `doc/hhkb.png` visual
- 1. Run the `sudo make install` to copy supplied configuration files to required directories:
+ 1. Run the `sudo make install` to copy created configuration files to required directories:
     `/usr/share/X11/xkb`
     `/usr/share/X11/xorg.conf.d`
     `/etc/default/keyboard`
- 2. Manually add `setxkbmap -rules hhkb-dvorak` to your `.xinitrc` or session startup script, if needed.
+ 2. Manually add `setxkbmap -rules dvorak-hhkb` to your `.xinitrc` or session startup script, if needed.
  3. Call `setxkbmap -rules dvorak-hhkb` or reboot the computer to activate the setup.

 ### Hacking

+The xkb configuration files are assembled in the `build` directory from sources in `xkb` directory by a simplified cpp preprocesor which handles include directives and keeps comments.

 Changes to the configuration can make your keyboard not working, you will need a remote acces to fix it back!